hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `ingredient_groups() -> List[IngredientGroup]`

-Returns a `list` of groups of ingredients.
-Some recipes on some websites will present the ingredients in groups, where each group contains the ingredients required for a particular aspect of the recipe.
+Returns a `list` of ingredient groups.
+Some recipes on certain websites present the ingredients in groups, where each group contains the ingredients required for a particular aspect of the recipe.

 Each element of the returned `list` is an `IngredientGroup` object.
 An `IngredientGroup` object has a `purpose` (for example, *for the sauce*) and a `list` of ingredients.

 > [!IMPORTANT]
 >
 > All scrapers inherit this function.
-By default, it returns a single group with purpose of `None` and the ingredients set to the output of `ingredients()`.
-This function should be overridden in scrapers for website that use ingredient groups.
+By default, it returns a single group with the purpose of `None` and the ingredients set to the output of `ingredients()`.
+This function should be overridden in scrapers for websites that use ingredient groups.
 See [this guide](in-depth-guide-ingredient-groups.md) for help on implementing this.

 ```py
 >>> scraper.ingredient_groups()